|

 dies, they cut open his chest, remove the heart, the liver and the kidney," the man was quoted as saying.
 "They use it to

+prepare a concoction and people drink it during the initiations."
 The Maharajji, who dismissed such claims as smears, told me that he and

 his followers were vegetarians so allegations that they devoured human organs were baseless.
 "It is natural that I should